Daniel R. Schwarz

 Daniel R. Schwarz (born May 12, 1941) is Frederick J. Whiton Professor of English Literature and Stephen H. Weiss Presidential Fellow at Cornell University, where he has taught since 1968.
 He has directed nine NEH seminars and has lectured in the United States and abroad, including lecture tours under the auspices of the academic programs of the USIS and the State Department.
-He was a founding member of the Society for the Study of Narrative Literature and served as its President from 1990 to 1991.
+He was a founding member of the Society for the Study of Narrative Literature and served as its president from 1990 to 1991.
 He has held three endowed visiting professorships (at the University of Arkansas, Little Rock, 1989; the University of Hawaii, 1992–93; and the University of Alabama, Huntsville, 1996).
 He was a guest Fellow for short periods at Oxford (Brasenose) and Cambridge (Girton) in the UK.
-He has been the President of the Cornell Phi Beta Kappa chapter since 2009.
-He is the author of eighteen books and a number of article.
+He was the President of the Cornell Phi Beta Kappa chapter from 2009 to 2026.
+He is the author of twenty books and a number of articles.

-In 1998 he received Cornell's College of Arts and Sciences Russell award for distinguished teaching; the Weiss title, awarded by the University in 1999, further honors his teaching.
+In 1998, he received Cornell's College of Arts and Sciences Russell award for distinguished teaching.
+The Weiss title, awarded by the university in 1999, further honors his teaching.